Efficient Resource Use: The Link Between Raw Materials and By-products in the Green Transition

 Call | Impact Innovation: Feasibility studies within Technological Action Areas in the program Metals & Minerals |

-The objective of the project is to identify research gaps around specific elements and their properties in the fossil-free steel value chain.
-We aim to understand how these elements are distributed and concentrated through processes and analyze their impact on main products and side streams.
-The project also aims to formulate recommendations for future research and development efforts to promote sustainable and resource-efficient steel production.
+The overall objective of the project was: •to identify and map research gaps related to specific elements and their properties in the new fossil-free steel value chain. •to develop a deeper understanding of how these elements are distributed and concentrated and affect side streams. •to formulate recommendations for future research and development efforts in this area.
+All objectives have been met and the project also contributed to increased collaboration in other areas.